IQSS/dataverse.org/flatpage_edits.md

 ### Link your image in a flatpage ("static/images")

-- Assuming your image is checked into the repository under "static/images" (described above)
+- Assumption: your image is checked into the repository under "static/images" (described above)
 - In the flat page content box, use this syntax:

 ```